 2. Special financing through a lender your contractor recommends

 Many times, home remodeling contractors have a viable relationship with a local lender, and special financing may be offered.
 The application process and loan approval process are generally pretty quick due to the relationship the lender and contractor share.
 Loan repayment may be offered at a lengthy amount of time, giving homeowners the opportunity to comfortably fit the loan into their budget.
-There may even be zero interest for a period of time to draw you in, and that’s fabulous, particularly if you can pay the loan off in that time period.
+There may even be zero interest for a period of time to draw you in, and that’s fabulous, particularly if you can pay the loan off in that time period, making your siding project affordable.
+Just be sure to find a contractor who will make the process easy.

 Cons— Check carefully any fine print or downside to this type of financing.
 Ask about what happens if you can’t pay it back in full during the 0% financing period.